open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 OTel-Arrow streams are gRPC streams, which map onto HTTP/2 streams.
 Stream lifetime is determined by a number of factors, including limits negotiated by intermediate load balancers.
-For its part, the OTel-Arrow exporter supports a maximum stream lifetime configuration, which will cause it to automatically restart streams on an interval.
+For its part, the OTel-Arrow exporter supports a maximum stream lifetime configuration, which causes it to automatically restart streams on an interval.
 Compression improves with longer stream lifetimes, but with diminishing returns.

-The OTel-Arrow exporter uses the Collector’s built-in configuration mechanisms for gRPC-based exporters (e.g., endpoint, headers, TLS) and it uses the Collector’s standard exporter supports, including queue, retry, and timeout behaviors.
-Because they have so much in common including endpoint configuration, users can replace an existing OTLP exporters in their Collector configuration with OTel-Arrow exporters without substantial reconfiguration.
+The OTel-Arrow exporter uses the Collector’s built-in configuration mechanisms for gRPC-based exporters (for example, endpoint, headers, TLS) and it uses the Collector’s standard exporter supports, including queue, retry, and timeout behaviors.
+Because the components have so much in common, including endpoint configuration, users can replace existing OTLP exporters in their Collector configuration with OTel-Arrow exporters without substantial reconfiguration.

-As an example configuration:
+An example configuration:

 ```yaml
 exporters: